giuseppe-amendola/Projects/README.md

 # Projects
-List of data science project I have been working on.
+Notebook folder with data science project I have been working on.

 50+ hours of intensive data science training on DataCamp